 About the Author/Photographer:

-Stephanie Patterson is the editor of Orlando Date Night Guide.
-She’s a talented professional food and travel photographer and writer with a passion for creativity, the beach and great eats.
+Stephanie Patterson is a talented professional food and travel photographer and writer with a passion for creativity, the beach and great eats.
 When she’s not taking photos or writing, you can find her exploring the state for her Florida travel blog, Travel Taste Click.
 Find her online at www.spattersonphotography.com.

 All images by Stephanie Patterson